 Our international headquarters are located in Tel Aviv, Israel.
 We occupy our headquarters pursuant to a long-term lease with the City of Tel Aviv - Jaffa, which expires in August 2059.
 We made a prepayment for the entire term upon entering into this lease and we are not required to make any additional payments under the lease.
-Our international headquarters building currently contains approximately 172,000 square feet of office space and we leased approximately 40,000 square feet of additional space.
-Our international headquarters building is used mainly for research and development as well as all other supporting functions.
-We also acquired the rights to construct an additional building with approximately 160,000 square feet, which we began building in December 2014.
-We expect the investment to be approximately \$60 million through 2017.
+Our international headquarters building currently contains approximately 172,000 square feet of office space.
+We began construction of an additional building at our international headquarters in December 2014 for an additional 160,000 square feet of office space at an anticipated total investment of approximately \$65M.
+We invested approximately \$30M by the end of 2016 and we expect to invest the majority of the remainder throughout 2017.